 Moving from abroad - immigration

-If you move to Zeist from abroad (immigration) or will be staying for at least 4 months in a period of 6 months, then you will need to register with the municipality in person within 5 days of arriving.
-If you have a partner and children are moving with you, they will need to join you and get registered as well.
-This also applies if you lived in the Netherlands before.
+If you move from abroad (immigration) or will be staying for at least 4 months, you will need to register with the municipality in person within 5 days of arriving.
+If you have a partner and or children who are moving with you then they will need to make an appointment as well.
+For example, if your a family of 4 you will need to make 4 appointments.
+This also applies if you have lived in the Netherlands before and are moving back.

 Appointment